JustinXHale/uxd-team-chatbot/bios/justin-x-hale/bio.md

   - Building things by hand
 bio: >
   I’m a UX Designer at Red Hat specializing in Command-Line Interfaces (CLI) and developer tools.
 Passionate about bridging the gap between design and technology, I create intuitive solutions that empower technical teams and enhance workflows in open-source environments.
-image: justin.png
----
-## Fun Fact(s)
+fun_facts:
   - I've played in 2 touch rugby world cups
   - I'm an avid rugby union referee
   - I've won a state championship in wrestling
+image: justin.png
+---